Eiffel Tower in Paris

 Walkway along the Seine heading towards Notre Dame Cathedral

-I cross back over to the Left Bank and find a café where I order my favorite French breakfast—a café au lait with a length of baguette accompanied by pots of French butter and jam.
+Cross back over to the Left Bank and find a café to order breakfast.
+My favorite is a café au lait with a length of baguette accompanied by pots of French butter and jam.
 At home, I never eat jam, but in France?
 Mais oui.

 Bus to the Musée d’Orsay

-Refreshed and ready for some serious artsy sightseeing, I hop on a bus that takes me along the Quai Anatole France to the Musée d’Orsay.
-In recent years, I’ve taken to riding the bus far more often than the metro.
+Refreshed and ready for some serious artsy sightseeing, hop on a bus that takes your along the Quai Anatole France to the Musée d’Orsay.

-Mid-Morning on My Perfect Artsy Traveler Day in Paris
+Mid-Morning on A Perfect Artsy Traveler Day in Paris

 Visit to the Musée d’Orsay